Top Scholarships to Study in Japan in 2026

 The applicant needs to be a citizen of a country with which Japan maintains diplomatic relations.
 Applicants who are Japanese citizens at the time of application are ineligible.

-Persons with dual nationality who are Japanese citizens and live outside of Japan at the time of application are qualified to apply.
+Persons with dual nationality who are Japanese citizens and reside outside Japan at the time of application are eligible to apply.

-Knowledge of the Japanese language boosts your chances.
-Thus, taking the JLPT (Japanese-Language Proficiency Test) would be better.
+Knowledge of Japanese increases your chances.
+Thus, taking the JLPT (Japanese-Language Proficiency Test) would be preferable.

 Only when they choose another country’s residency and renounce their Japanese citizenship upon their arrival in Japan.

-• To be considered, all applicants should have been born on or after April 2, 1987.
-They only made exceptions when MEXT believed the applicant could not apply within the qualifying age.
-This limit can be because of the applicant’s country’s status or circumstances, without exception for personal reasons.
+• To be considered, all applicants should have been born on or after 2 April 1987.
+They made exceptions only when MEXT believed the applicant was outside the qualifying age.
+This limit may be due to the applicant’s country’s status or circumstances, without exception for personal reasons.

-• Academic Background: Applicants must meet the requirements for admission to a master’s or doctorate program at a Japanese graduate school where they desire to begin their studies.
+• Academic Background: Applicants must meet the admission requirements for a master’s or doctoral program at the Japanese graduate school where they intend to begin their studies.
 These differ from the kind of MEXT scholarship you wish to apply for.
-You can look for more specific information in the guidelines provided on their website.
+You can find more specific information in the guidelines on their website.

-• Applicants must be willing to study Japanese to be considered.
-Also, applicants must have a strong interest in Japan and be prepared to learn more about it.
-Finally, applicants must also be capable of doing research and adjusting to life in Japan.
+• To be considered, applicants must be willing to study Japanese, have a strong interest in Japan, and be prepared to learn more about it.
+Finally, applicants must be able to conduct research and adapt to life in Japan.

 How to apply?

-You usually submit the scholarships and financial help applications via your current school.
+You usually submit scholarship and financial aid applications through your current school.

 You can easily find the application portals for the other scholarships on the respective websites or online platforms.

-These follow their own guidelines for such applications.
-Sometimes, the schools will recognize and recommend you for a scholarship.
+These follow their guidelines for such applications.
+Sometimes schools will recognize your achievements and recommend you for a scholarship.

-The deadline for submitting application paperwork for MEXT, on the other hand, varies with each Japanese diplomatic post.
+On the other hand, the deadline for submitting application materials for MEXT varies by Japanese diplomatic post.

-They screened most financial help applications based only on the papers presented.
-Still, specific organizations may demand an interview or a written examination to assess your general education and field expertise.
+They screened most financial assistance applications based solely on the documents submitted.
+Still, some organizations may require an interview or a written exam to assess your general education and field expertise.

 They may also ask about your language skills.
-And if you already know Japanese, you can take the JLPT or NAT exam to show your ability.
+If you know Japanese, you can take the JLPT or NAT exam to show your ability.

 scholarships in Japan for international students

-Each Japanese diplomatic mission sets its own schedule for the first screening and communication of screening results.
+Each Japanese diplomatic mission sets its schedule for the first screening and communication of screening results.

-The applicants who pass the initial round of screening should contact the Japanese institutions where they want to study and request temporary admittance.
+Applicants who pass the initial screening should contact the Japanese institutions where they want to study and request temporary admittance.

 After clearing the first screening, applicants must submit a completed Placement Reference Application Form to the Japanese diplomatic position.

-The date for submitting this form varies depending on the Japanese diplomatic mission you are contacting.
+The submission deadline for this form varies by the Japanese diplomatic mission you are contacting.

-MEXT does a second screening as well as university placement.
+MEXT conducts a second screening and university placement.
 MEXT Scholarship grantees who pass the second screening and have an acceptable university will be admitted.

 Applicants are advised of their results through the Japanese diplomatic representation.